 Using Biomass to Heat Your Home

-Resembling a wood stove in appearance, pellet stoves are attractive additions to any home, and are available in various sizes and price points.
-Compressed wood waste like sawdust is used to fuel these stoves, which means that no trees are cut for the purposes of heating.
-Pellet stoves also produce far less pollution than any other heating method, which means they're the best option for the outside environment and for indoor air quality.
+Resembling a wood stove in appearance, pellet stoves are attractive additions to any home and are available in various sizes and price points.
+Compressed wood waste like sawdust is used to fuel these stoves, which means that no trees are cut for heating.
+Pellet stoves also produce far less pollution than any other heating method, which means they're the best option for the outside environment and indoor air quality.

 Pellet stoves require a very small amount of electricity to run.
 This keeps costs down, but can be a problem in the event of a power outage.
 Some stoves feature an automatic shut-off that is activated when the electrical supply is interrupted, while others have a backup battery that enables the flame to continue unimpeded.

 Unlike wood stoves, pellet stoves don't require constant attention to keep the flame going, and no chimney is required.
 A pipe can be vented through an outside wall, making them flexible in terms of placement.
 In addition, the small amounts of ash that are produced during combustion can be recycled as a nourishing garden fertilizer.

 Corn burners are very similar to pellet stoves.
 You can now buy models that are compatible with corn, wood pellets, or other biomass such as cherry pits.
 Corn-burning stoves are energy efficient and shelled corn has been proven to be a clean-burning fuel that doesn't add pollutants to the environment.

 Choosing to burn corn also reduces the amount of energy that goes into shipping fuel supplies to the area.
 You can purchase shelled corn from local farmers, which helps the economy and reduces dependence on foreign-produced oil.
 Besides, corn is widely available, so you can take comfort in knowing that you're not depleting precious resources while heating your home.